TTUNEPH2025/GN/docs/Lupus.md

 ### A word on Pregnancy in LN patient
-  * Medications safe in pregnancy: Hydroxychloroquine, Steroids, Azathioprine, Tacrolimus, and cyclosporine
+  * Medications safe in pregnancy: Hydroxychloroquine, Steroids, Azathioprine, Tacrolimus, and Cyclosporine
   * Not enough data on Voclosporin or Belimumab in pregnancy, recommend to avoid at this time
   * Teratogenic Cyclophosphamide and MPAA
   * All pregnant patients with LN should be started on low dose aspirin
   * Women of Childbearing Age
-      - Recommend Pregnancy testing prior to initation of treatments
+      - Recommend Pregnancy testing prior to initiation of treatments
       - Recommend birth control prior to initiation of treatments
-      - Recommend Family planning Education with patient --> Active flairs resolved and transitioned to pregnancy safe maintance medication prior withdrawal of birth control
+      - Recommend Family Planning Education with patient --> Active flares resolved and transition to pregnancy safe maintance medication prior to withdrawal of birth control

 ## **Sources**
   * [KDIGO 2024 Lupus Guidelines](https://www.kidney-international.org/action/showPdf?pii=S0085-2538%2823%2900627-0)